alexander784/Anderblogg/README.md

 ## Installation
-1. Clone this Repo from Github: Git clone..
+1. Clone this Repo from Github: Git clone..<br>
-2. Run npm install in your terminal to install all Dependecies.
+2. Run npm install in your terminal to install all Dependecies.<br>
-3. Run npm start to run your code in the server
+3. Run npm start to run your code in the server<br>

 ## Usage
 After setting up the Project, You add new blog the homepage,or delete a blog using the respective buttons.